metehan777/deepseek-r1-browser-use-seo-analysis/README.md

 - `dotenv` library
 - `pydantic` library

 You also need an API key for `DeepSeek`, which should be stored in an `.env` file.
+Check browser-use documentation here: https://github.com/browser-use/browser-use

 ## Installation